 With faster recognition and prompt action, a large percentage of commotio cordis cases are potentially reversible.
 These actions can help save the life of a person suffering an episode of commotio cordis:

-- Recognition of commotio cordis and appropriate actions taken immediately
+- Recognition of commotio cordis and appropriate actions are taken immediately

 - Early application of CPR and defibrillation